 Date Written: November 1, 2019

-This paper examines the impact of fixed income Exchange-Traded Funds (ETFs) on corporate bond liquidity.
-By exploiting two distinct quasi-natural experiments of exogenous changes in ETF eligibility, I find that corporate bonds joining (exiting) ETFs experience a decrease (increase) of their transaction costs compared to similar bonds whose ETF ownership remains stable.
-Moreover, ETFs do not appear to deteriorate the liquidity of their bonds during market stress and ETF arbitrage events.
-My findings support the theoretical prediction that ETFs complete the market.
+This paper examines the impact of Fixed Income Exchange-Traded Funds (ETFs) on corporate bond liquidity.
+I find that corporate bonds ETFs decrease the transaction costs of their constituent securities.
+The use of two distinct quasi-natural experiments, that control for the identification issues of self-selection and of an index effect, establishes a causal relation between ETF ownership and bond liquidity.
+Moreover, ETFs do not appear to deteriorate the liquidity of their bonds during ETF arbitrage and market stress events.
+My findings support the theoretical prediction that ETFs increase information efficiency.

 Keywords: Exchange-traded funds, Corporate bonds, Liquidity